hashstation/hashstation/server/README.md

 sudo usermod -a -G boincadm www-data
 ```

-## Create a MySQL database and a user account for Fitcrack server
+## Create a MySQL database and a user account for Hashstation server
 Create a MySQL database and a user that has full access to it, e.g.:
 ```
 mysql -u root -p
-mysql> create database fitcrack;
+mysql> create database hashstation;
-mysql> GRANT ALL PRIVILEGES ON fitcrack.* TO 'fitcrack'@'localhost' IDENTIFIED BY 'SUPERSECRET';
+mysql> GRANT ALL PRIVILEGES ON hashstation.* TO 'hashstation'@'localhost' IDENTIFIED BY 'SUPERSECRET';
 ```

-# Copy Fitcrack sources to the BOINC source directory
+# Copy Hashstation sources to the BOINC source directory
 All `.h` and `.cpp` files from `server/src` must be copied into the `boinc/sched/` directory
 before the compilation:
 ```